Philip K. Dick’s 1968 novel asks if androids dream of electric sheep because they’re just like us, or because they’re

 “We’re all schizophrenic, with defective emotional lives – flattening of affect, it’s called.
 And we have group hallucinations.’”

 Rather neatly, she describes the likes of Iran Deckard and humans who use empathy boxes.
 Interestingly, Deckard doesn’t quite fit into either group.

-Similar futuristic ideals of sexual liberation can be seen in Fahrenheit 451, where marriage is another kind of tomb and the wife equally deadened.
-The Stepford Wives goes one further in embracing woman as perpetual servant and sex toy.
-See also Westworld and Rendezvous with Rama.
+Fahrenheit 451 has a similar (male-led) view of sex in the future: marriage is another kind of tomb, and the wife equally deadened.
+The Stepford Wives goes one further in embracing woman as perpetual servant and sex toy, a trajectory that comes full circle in 2014 film Ex Machina.

 Is Deckard an android?

 Deckard is as human as it’s possible to be given there are no authentic human beings left on Earth.
 He’s an old-school man: while his wife clings to her empathy box, Deckard uses sex and violence to connect with humanity, then clings to the solace of opera.

 It’s Rachael who voices our doubts.
 She asks whether Deckard has ever taken his own test, saying his memories may be false implants.
 In fact, Deckard passes the test yet, like Phil Resch, can turn off his empathy toward androids to kill them:

 ‘An android,’ he said, ‘doesn’t care what happens to another android.
 That’s one of the indications we look for.’
 ‘Then,’ Miss Luft said, ‘you must be an android.’

 Later, Deckard evades the murderous Roy Baty.
 “I wonder why they didn’t get me,” he wonders. ” Because I moved too fast, he decided.”
-Certainly, his super-heightened senses seem miraculous and convenient, all at once.
+Certainly, his super-heightened senses seem miraculous and convenient, all at once (and, if you consider Seth Brundle’s transformation in The Fly, a suggestion he’s not quite human)